opsdis/monitor-exporter/README.md

 The switch -p enable setting of the port.

+## Production deployment
+The are a number of ASGI containers that can be can use to deploy *monitor-exporter*.
+The dependency for these are not included in the distribution.

-## Production with gunicorn
+### Deploying with gunicorn
+First install the guincorn dependency into the python environment.

+    pip install gunicorn
+    pip install uvicorn

-Running with default config.yml.
-The default location is current directory
+Running with the default config.yml.
+The default location is current directory.

     gunicorn --access-logfile /dev/null -w 4 -k uvicorn.workers.UvicornWorker "wsgi:create_app()"